 The pandemic also underscored the significance of news sentiment.
 With news cycles dominated by pandemic-related updates, investor sentiment was highly influenced by the tone and content of news articles.
 This phenomenon accentuated the symbiotic relationship between news sentiment and stock market movements, with studies like Zhang, Xie, Wang, and Chen's (2020) work highlighting the potential of sentiment analysis in predicting stock market volatility during the pandemic.

-2.5 Conclusion
+2.5 Literature Review Summary

-In conclusion, the evolving relationship between news sentiment and stock market movements stands at the intersection of computational linguistics, finance, and machine learning.
+In summary, the evolving relationship between news sentiment and stock market movements stands at the intersection of computational linguistics, finance, and machine learning.
 Initially, sentiment analysis, with its origins in product reviews, transitioned to significantly impact financial forecasting.
 The interplay between news sentiment and stock market dynamics has been particularly intriguing, with evidence suggesting pronounced market reactions based on news sentiment.
 The advent of machine learning has ushered in a transformative phase in financial forecasting, introducing tools that adeptly unravel complex data patterns.
 The challenges posed by the COVID-19 pandemic brought to the fore the criticality of nimble forecasting models and magnified the role of news sentiment during times of global upheaval.

 3. Data